 - Confirm that all of your Industrial IoT information is always available exactly where you want it

-In the screenshot you’ll see the landing page for this Valarm web dashboard.
+In the screenshot you’ll see the landing page for your Industrial IoT web dashboard.
 This is simply a webpage so you can see it on any mobile device, like a phone or tablet, as well as your desktop or laptop computer.
-There’s an Esri map showing the location of each water well with a flag icon.
+There’s a map showing the location of each water well with a flag icon.

-If you click any of the water wells you’ll see the dashboard with the latest sensor information that Valarm device sent to Tools.Valarm.net.
+If you click any of the water wells you’ll see the remote monitoring dashboard with the latest sensor information that Valarm device sent to Tools.Valarm.net.

-Take a gander at this write-up for more info on the water monitoring sensors deployed at each station.
-The dashboard includes widgets that visualize these factors:
+Take a gander at this write-up for more info on water monitoring sensors you can deploy in each of your water monitoring systems.
+Your dashboards includes widgets that visualize these factors:

 - Water pump rate from McCrometer flowmeters (gallons per minute)